 The Best Hostel in Buenos Aires Centro

-For pedestrians it’s gotten a bit easier due to the recent opening of a park and pathway connecting the Plaza de Mayo to Puerto Madero.
-Before that it was equally annoying to access Puerto Madero on foot.
+For pedestrians, it’s easier now due to the recent opening of a park and pathway connecting the Plaza de Mayo to Puerto Madero.

 Best Hotels in Puerto Madero